For those of you watching on the Ditto Cam wondering what it is that I am moving and grooving to here, I was listening to Music Maestro Barry White.

 I'm not making excuses for them.

-I do show prep and show performance at the same time.
+I'm honestly, after digging into this during the program, I do show prep and show performance at the same time.

-And what I think I've figured out here is that this was a process by which they want to be seen as encouraging debate on the amendments, shut down the the opportunity to offer them and move this thing on.
+And what I think I've figured out here is that this was a process by which they want to be seen as encouraging debate on the amendments, shut down the opportunity to offer them and move this thing on.

-Thirty hours of debate, then the real cloture vote on Thursday.
+30 hours of debate, then the real cloture vote on Thursday.

-And so there's there's still all kinds of time for you to be heard if you are so inclined.
+And so there's still all kinds of time for you to be heard if you are so inclined.

-Now, I mentioned earlier at the beginning of the program the Republicans in the House were considering issuing a one-sentence statement, essentially telling their Republican brethren in the Senate, you guys don't do this because we are going to officially stand in opposition today.
+Now, I mentioned earlier at the beginning of the program, the Republicans in the House were considering issuing a one-sentence statement, essentially telling their Republican brethren in the Senate, you guys don't do this because we are going to officially stand in opposition today.

-We're all gonna sign this one-sentence statement.
+We're all going to sign this one-sentence statement.

 And so you don't have to walk the plank here.